sandipta123/demographic-analysiss/README.md

 # implementation
 I have done the following analysis from the dataset:
-  People of different races present
+  People of different races present,
-  Average age of men
+  Average age of men,
-  Percentage of people who have degrees
+  Percentage of people who have degrees,
-  Percentage of salary
+  Percentage of salary ,
-  Minimum work time
+  Minimum work time,
-  Highest percentage of rich people in country
-  Country with highest percentage of rich
+  Highest percentage of rich people in country, Country with highest percentage of rich,
-  Top occupation in India
+  Top occupation in India,
-  Maximum values of people(marital status) who have job with salary range Change in salary with marital status
+  Maximum values of people(marital status) who have job with salary range, Change in salary with marital status,
+  Change in sex with salary,
   Change in sex with salary
-  Change in sex with salary

 # graphs
  I have also plotted graph from the results we got from the analysis.
  We have plotted three graphs:
-  Salary-marital status vs capital gain
+  Salary-marital status vs capital gain,
-  Change in salary vs marital status
+  Change in salary vs marital status,
   Change in sex & age vs salary